 We stayed at Villa Formosa through Airbnb, it was the cherry on top of our trip.
 It’s a few minutes away from Dumaluan beach, away from the crowded Alona Beach.
-We did the right thing to stay on this side of the island because Dumaluan is divine!
-Since we arrived in the afternoon on our 1st day, we decided to just stay in Villa Formosa – the place is amazing!
-It’s serene – exactly what we’re looking for.
-If you opt to just relax, this is the best place!
+Staying on this side of the island is divine!
+Since we arrived in the afternoon on our 1st day, we decided to just stay in – the place is amazing!
+It’s serene – exactly what we ask for.
+If you’re looking for a resort that has lesser people, this is the best place!
 We had the pool and jacuzzi to ourselves during our whole stay, it’s well-kept and clean.
-They have a very accommodating staff that catered to our every need.
+Their staff is very accommodating that catered to our every need.
 They’re friendly which made our stay very comfortable.

 Book Villa Formosa through Airbnb or you can visit their website directly.

 We grabbed our early dinner at DBR Grill in Dumaluan Beach Resort which is a few minutes away from our place.
 They charge P25 entrance fee though.
 We ordered calamari and prawns – the food is okay and the view is great!

 Did I mention that this beach has creamy fine white sand and crystal waters?!

 And so our land shenanigan begins!
 For me, it’s definitely the highlight of our trip!
 We crossed out another adventure on our list.
 We rented out a motorbike for P500 for 24hours, the receptionist from Villa Formosa booked it for us.
 We drove from Panglao to Chocolate Hills in Carmen to Loboc River and back to Panglao.
 It took us roughly 2 hours to get to our 1st destination because we had to stop twice due to the sudden rain.

 Chocolate Hill, Carmen